-Activity Effect How we intend to mitigate the effect Roading Runoff from sealed roads To address this effect, Council carry out temporary erosion and sediment controls during works, including weed matting, hydroseeding, silt traps and settling ponds.
-In addition, Council also comply with regional council rules and/or consents for working within waterways.
-Roading Dust from unsealed roads Council intend to share the cost of sealing all or part of the road in a 50-50 split with any property owner who wishes to reduce the effects of dust on their property.
-Projects that will significantly increase this effect should be required to seal the road.
-Footpaths Noise in urban situations To address this, Council will comply with the rules of the District Plan with specific regard to working hours and maximum noise levels.
+Activity Effect How we intend to mitigate the effect Roading Runoff from roads Capture run-off (for example, capture concrete cutting or bitumen before it enters the waterways, especially sumps in urban areas).
+Temporary erosion and sediment control during works.
+Comply with Regional Council rules and/or consents for working within waterways.
+Roading Dust from unsealed roads Share the cost of sealing 50:50 with property owners who wish to reduce the effects of dust on their residence.
+Require developers whose projects will significantly increase adverse effects of vehicles to seal roads.
+Roading Noise in urban situations Comply with District Plan rules, for example, working hours and maximum noise levels.
+Review size of chip and type of resurfacing (smaller chip is quieter).
 Roading Undersize culverts causing flooding Council will replace undersize culverts with the appropriate size to flood event frequency, as agreed by Council and within budget.